crashoverride777/swifty-sk-scroll-view/README.md

 ## Usage

-- Step 1: Add the SwiftySKScrollView.swift file to your project or if you used CocoaPods add the
+- Add the SwiftySKScrollView.swift file to your project or if you used CocoaPods add the

 ```swift
 import SwiftySKScrollView